All Products

 n

-Newly created subdirectories inherit the ACE, and the inheritance flags are removed from the files.
+Newly created subdirectories inherit the ACE, but their inheritance flags are removed.

 successful-access